necroware/mce-adapter/README.md

 goes many years back to cathode tubes, old TVs and monitors.
 This signals are used for the retraction of the ray in the monitor, so it knows when to restart to draw the next line or the whole screen.
-The history and the theory behind it is quite long it is not the point here.
+The history and the theory behind it is quite long and is not the point here.
 Important to understand is that different video modes, MDA, CGA, EGA are using different V- and H-Sync frequencies.
-It is important for the monitor to be able to distinguish them and it does it by the frequency of the sync signals, but also by a polarity of the signals.
-Sometimes is one of the sync signals high positive and sometimes low positive.
+It is important for the monitor to be able to distinguish them and it does by the frequency of the sync signals, but also by a polarity of the signals.
+Sometimes one of the sync signals is high positive and sometimes it is low positive.
 This also helps the monitor to detect it properly, but some monitors don't take it into account and in such cases the Jumper J3 can be helpful.
 If you have problems with the sync signal with one of the modes try to flip this jumper to get the sync signal inverted.
 This jumper has however no meaning, if you set the adapter to HV-sync mode (Jumper J4 to 2-3).
-Here is the overview of the different video modes, their sync frequencies and sync polarities:
+Here is the overview of the different video modes, their sync frequencies and sync
+polarities:

 Video Mode | H-Sync  | V-Sync
 -----------|---------|-------